Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 I also went to Fort Cornwallis, a fort built at the end of the 18th century.
 It never engaged in combat.
 Honestly you can skip it, there’s nothing special there… It’s 20 ringgit (4 euros) to get in.
 There’s also the Peranakan Mansion, a museum dedicated to the legacy of the Peranakan, those descendants of Chinese immigrants who settled in the region.
 It’s 20 ringgit (4 euros) to get in but I didn’t go… The Kek Lol Si Temple, the biggest Buddhist temple in Malaysia is a must see (from what people told me) but it was far and I was too lazy to go… You can also visit George Town with a guide.
 Click here for more info.

 I wouldn’t say George Town is a must see in Malaysia.
 But it’s a nice city, with its own little charm.
 And it’s interesting to admire the street art, and to savor the various dishes at the street food stalls.
+You’re probably gonna spend some time in the country, so check out this post listing the best places to visit in Malaysia!

 How to get to George Town